obijywk/hunttracker/README.md

   Platform service account, and this folder is where the drawings will be created as well.
 - **PUZZLE_TRACKING_SHEET_ID**: If set, then each time a puzzle is registered, a row containing the name of the puzzle will be appended to the Google Spreadsheet with this sheet ID.
-- **ENABLE_GOOGLE_MEET**: If set, creates a calendar event with a Google Meet entry point for each puzzle.
-- **GOOGLE_MEET_CALENDAR_ID**: The Google Calendar ID of the calendar where per-puzzle events should be created.
-The Google service account must have permissions to make changes to this calendar.
 - **ENABLE_SHEET_EDITOR_INVITES**: If set, will attempt to automatically invite a user to the puzzle channel associated with a puzzle sheet they edit if they're not already a member of the channel.
 Requires both the Google Drive Activity API and the Google People API to be